 Aloe Vera Propagation FAQs

-Below you’ll find all the answers to your Aloe Vera propagation questions, from time of year to equipment you can use to aid success.
+Below you’ll find all the answers to your propagation questions, from time of year to equipment you can use to aid success.

 What’s the best time of year to propagate an Aloe Vera?

-We always recommend propagating Aloe Vera plants in early spring.
-They take a long time to root and grow new leaves if you are propagating through the leaf cutting method.
+We always recommend starting in spring.
+They take a long time to root and grow new leaves if you are using the leaf cutting method.
 Propagating in spring then gives quite a few months of sunshine and a warm environment which will encourage new roots and leaves to grow.
-It will also allow the mother plant to recover quicker from the shock of propagation.
+It will also allow the mother plant to recover quicker from the shock.

 If your home has quite low natural light levels then it’s a really good idea to invest in an LED grow light.
 They help to speed up root growth by providing the ideal environment without burning your plants.